Loading and Visualizing data#

 Loading Raster Data#

-Select one or more NetCDF files (hold Shift for multiple selections) and click Open.
+Select one or more NetCDF files and click Open.

-To visualise the legend.
-Click on the legend icon in the toolbar.
+To visualise the legend, Click the legend icon in the toolbar or navigate to Window > Legend.

 Managing Layers#